 It’s rare for an addiction to materialise from thin air.
 Instead, addiction is usually caused by deeper psychiatric issues such as anxiety and depression.
 In this way, the addict uses drugs or alcohol as a way of escaping from the negative thoughts and feelings attached to depression and anxiety.
-At our alcohol rehab clinic, this is known as ‘self-medicating’ with drugs and alcohol.
+This is known as ‘self-medicating’ with drugs and alcohol.

 In this post, we will specifically focus on anxiety and addiction.

 If the above is true, one might conclude that those who suffer from addiction are not really addicted to substances at all.
 Moreover, sufferers are actually addicted to the ‘escape’ that’s achieved from their ‘reality’ when drugs and alcohol are consumed.

 The signs of anxiety

 This ‘escape’ is from the negative thoughts and feelings that are associated with anxiety.
 These thoughts and feelings include:

 - Obsessive thoughts

 The symptoms of anxiety may vary greatly between different people, so it’s essential you are assessed by a psychiatrist or other qualified individual before a valid diagnosis can be made.
 For instance, if you suffer from anxiety attacks, the treatment you will receive will differ compared to someone who suffers from obsessive-compulsive disorder.

 Drugs and alcohol are the methods of escape, although other methods of escape may arise.
 These methods could include gambling, playing computer games, paying for sex or spending lots of money on clothes.
 These addictive behaviours allow the addict to surreptitiously escape negative emotions so that a more comforting ‘reality’ may be experienced.